nimit95/AndroidProjectStructure/Readme.md

                     ![](images/res.png)

-                    This containes all the resource files required in our application.
-They logically segregated to their respective folders.
+                    This contains all the resource files required in our application.
+The filse are logically segregated into their respective folders.

-                    Images needed in the app should be put in drawable folder.
+                    Images needed in the app should be put in the drawable folder.
                     Images required by the OS associated with our app are put in mipmap eg launcher Icon.

-                    Layout containes the Android XML layout files which can be used in activities or fragment.
+                    Layout folder contains the Android XML layout files which can be used in activities or fragment.

                     Values folder contains values like colors, dimension, string.
 These values can be referenced in our app java files.

-                    We can also create enviornment specific resource folders.
-Enviornments include oritentaion of the phone, display density etc can be chosen from.
+                    We can also create environment specific resource folders.
+Environments include orientation of the phone, display density etc can be chosen from.
-                    Folder name followed followed by hyphen followed by a specifier is used to create such folders.
+                    Folder name followed by a hyphen followed by a specifier is used to create such folders.
-                    Eg. values-land, values defined in this folder would be specific to landscape oritentaion of the phone.
-For potrait mode default values in 'values' folder will be used.
+                    Eg. values-land, values defined in this folder would be specific to landscape orientation of the phone.
+For portrait mode default values in 'values' folder will be used.
-                    Specific folders just overrides the value if phone is in that specific enviornmebt otherwise fall back to the default values.
+                    Specific folders just override the value if the phone is in that specific environment otherwise fall back to the default values.